hemantj99/Searching-and-Sorting-Visualizer/README.md

-# SortingVisualizer
+# Searching and Sorting Visualizer

-This is a Simple GUI based python program to visualize common Sorting Algorithms Uses the tinkter Library in python
+A Python GUI based application to visualize common Searching and Sorting Algorithms Uses the tkinter Library in Python.

 - Created a new window using the Tk window object
 - Created a Canvas on the window and buttons with required commands
 - Randomized Data Generator function to add bars using canvas.create_rectangle() function
 - Swaps in the algorithms were animated using the window.after() function

-Currently **Insertion Sort, Bubble Sort and Selection Sort work**.
+Currently **Linear Search, Binary Search and sorting algorithms like Bubble Sort, Merge Sort, Selection Sort, Insertion Sort and Quick sort.**.

 ## To Run the Application